stuykc/stuykc.github.io/news/elections/index.md

 title: Elections
 ---
 This year, elections will be held towards the end of January.
 But before that, there are logistical things that must be taken care of!
 We will be having an Officer Training Conference (OTC) before elections so that you can learn more about the various positions.
-This conference is mandatory for anyone wishing to run for a position. *Not sure what you want to run for just yet?* At the [bottom of this page](#positions), brief descriptions of the tasks of each position is listed.
+This conference is mandatory for anyone wishing to run for a position. *Not sure what you want to run for just yet?* At the [bottom of this page](#positions), brief descriptions of the tasks of each position are listed.

 <h2 class="text-center"><a href="https://docs.google.com/forms/d/1X4r1Atq2j7DmkWgLdHP6yAIGc0d-8cof3Qnjy1wGtbY/viewform">Sign up for OTC!</a></h2>
 <br>